 What is a fluctuating workweek?

 An employee who works a fluctuating workweek has a different amount of work hours from week to week.
-Some employees who work fluctuating workweeks earn a fixed salary, regardless of how many hours they work per week.
+Employees who work fluctuating workweeks earn a fixed salary, regardless of how many hours they work per week.
 For example, the employee would earn the same weekly salary whether they worked 35 or 40 hours.
-A salaried employee’s hourly rate varies depending on how many hours they work during one week.
+Therefore, a salaried employee’s hourly rate varies depending on how many hours they work during one week.

 Employees who work fluctuating workweeks might work more than 40 hours some weeks.
-Their overtime pay can be calculated using the fluctuating workweek overtime method.
+You can calculate their overtime pay using the fluctuating workweek overtime method.